 SU European Cultural Explorations Study Abroad Program

-NOTE: Students take a 2-credit UST course during Spring semester 2022.
+NOTE: Students take a 2-credit UST course during the Spring semester of 2024.

-The estimated cost for this four-week program will be between $7870 and $8570.
+The 2024 program fee is estimated to be between $8197 and $8997.
 Cost is based on enrollment and may change.

 The program cost includes: